-Definition of home slaughter Is this different to private slaughter in an approved slaughterhouse?
-Slaughter outside a licensed slaughterhouse Can I slaughter the animals myself?
+Slaughter outside a licensed slaughterhouse Can I slaughter the sheep myself?
 Do I need a slaughter licence?
-Disposal of the carcase and waste material Specific information for cattle and sheep Further information Trading Standards In this update Key legislation
+Disposal of waste material Specified risk material Further information Trading Standards In this update Key legislation

 Although the United Kingdom left the European Union (EU) in 2021, certain pieces of legislation (known as 'assimilated law') continue to apply until such time as they are replaced by new UK legislation, revoked or permitted to expire.
 This means that our guidance still contains references to legislation that originated from the EU.